NannyML/nannyml/docs/quick.rst

 .. image:: ./_static/quick-start-perf-est.svg

-The results indicate that the model's performance is likely to be negatively impacted from the second half of 2019 onwards.
+The results indicate that the model's performance is likely to be negatively impacted from the second half of the analysis period.

 Detecting Data Drift
 ====================